mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/13-continuous-integration.markdown

 * [BuildBot](http://buildbot.net/) is a continuous integration **framework** with a set of components for creating your own CI server.
-It's written in Python and intended for development teams that want more controller over their build and deployment pipeline.
+It's written in Python and intended for development teams that want more control over their build and deployment pipeline.
   [BuildBot source code is on GitHub](https://github.com/buildbot/buildbot).